tomcdj71-openclassrooms/Chalets-Et-Caviar/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.7.9 =
+- Added: Icon Choices feature for Checkboxes and Multiple Choice fields - a selection of 2000+ icons can now be used with your choices!
+- Changed: Avoid rendering the WPForms Import admin page if the user lacks `unfiltered_html` capability.
+- Changed: Respect site settings for displaying avatars on the Revisions screen in the Form Builder.
+- Changed: Color picker fields in the Form Builder are now correctly handling default colors.
+- Changed: In the form Notifications you can now set up the Reply-To Name value in addition to the Reply-To Email using a special format.
+- Changed: Updated jquery-confirm library to 3.3.4.
+- Fixed: Prevent field duplication in the Form Builder performed multiple times when clicking fast inside the confirmation modal.
+- Fixed: Action links were rendered on two lines in the admin dashboard widget.
+- Fixed: PHP notices were generated when form locations logic ran for unregistered post types.
+- Fixed: The Embed modal performance in the Form Builder was improved a lot when there are a ton of pages on a site.
+- Fixed: The confirmation message for non-AJAX form submissions wasn't wrapped into the main form container.
+- Fixed: Improved compatibility with Elementor popups v3.9+.
+- Fixed: Notification email suggestion didn't work properly in WordPress installed in a subdomain.
+- Fixed: `{page_title}` smart tag was conflicting with the wpSEO plugin.
+- Fixed: Better compatibility with the Popup Maker plugin.

 = 1.7.8 =
 - Added: All anti-spam protection settings are grouped in one place in the Form Builder > Settings for easier access.